Buying Local and Protecting Farmland Forever

 And that investment, for me, is about everything.
 It’s about a healthy environment, a thriving community, climate resiliency, prospering local agriculture . . . and it’s about the giant block of Marin-made cheese my son Nicholas is eating right now.

-In the coming week we will be restarting our online fundraising, and we hope you will welcome our calls for support for farmers and farmland protection, and will give and give generously.
+We hope you will welcome our calls for support for farmers and farmland protection.

 Thank you for believing in MALT,